 So far, some of them are impressed, while others are doubted.
 In 2014, a study from the International Journal of Cosmetic Science confirmed that there is a great similarity between bakuchiol and retinol effects on the gene expression profile.
 Thus, they provide the same anti-aging benefits.
 Another recent research from the British Journal of Dermatology found that bakuchiol provides a similar skin-improving effect as vitamin A but has better skin tolerance.

-Though, there is still room for uncertainty.
+However, there is still room for uncertainty.
 Many natural ingredients contain certain fragrances and essential oils that can cause allergies among sensitive individuals.
 Bakuchiol, as a plant-based ingredient, falls into this category.
 Still, it is not applied to all individuals with sensitive skin.
 Some people could be more susceptible to allergens while others are less or not at all.
 Plus, it is important to note synthetic ingredients could also cause allergies.
 You should be careful all the time!

 I Want to Try Bakuchiol.
 Where to Begin?

-Adding bakuchiol to your skin care routine is simple!
+Adding bakuchiol to your skincare routine is simple!
 Before starting to use it on your face, do a patch test.
 Apply a small amount of the product to your wrist and leave for 24 hours to assess your reaction.
 As you remember, bakuchiol is a natural ingredient and can cause skin allergies.
 If everything is alright, you can apply bakuchiol once or twice a day.

 Serum with bakuchiol is used after cleansing and toning.
 If it’s a moisturizer with bakuchiol, apply it right after the serum (for example, serum with vitamin C or E).
 Also, you can find oil with bakuchiol that is best to mix with your favorite moisturizer and use as stated above.
 It may take up to 12 weeks to see its full effect.
 Remember, consult with your doctor before using bakuchiol products if you’re pregnant or breastfeeding.